lcreed/FilterBadRecruiters/README.md

 # FilterBadRecruiters
 **Google Apps Script to send junk recruiter email that lands in your gmail account to spam**

+***Notice:  There are big changes coming to this script.
+A full package release is in testing and should be out before the end of March 2023.
+There are a lot of new features and a completely recreated script. ***

 I get dozens of messages a day in my GMail inbox from 3rd party recruiters trying to persuade me to send a "fresh" copy of my resume.
 When they do include a job description, its often laughably out of line with my skills and experience.
 At most, these incompetent spammers find a match on a single word and decide I belong in the group of however many people they're going to send the JD to.
 Sometimes I ask them what the pay rate is and its always less than what I was making as a contractor in 2012.
 Often these "opportunities" require you to be physically present in an office at least a few days a week.
 Something I'm not willing to do and they never pay relocation anyway.
 Not one email in the last two years from a third party recruiter has been a job I was interested in.
 I realized I was wasting time every day reviewing what they sent, looking for some magic treasure that never appeared.
 I started trying to figure out how to get rid of this spam.

 Initially, I followed the message's procedure every time to unsubscribe.
 I noticed quite a few of the senders used a common mail site (jobopportunityforyou.com).
 My guess is recruiters can pay to use this email list.
 Unsubscribing has ZERO effect.
 I have probably unsubscribed from net2source spam more than a dozen times and it still arives daily like the newspapers of yore.